Hot Weather Warnings

 Prolonged exposure to extreme heat can lead to heat exhaustion or possible heat stroke.
 Children and pets should not be left unattended in enclosed vehicles.
 A parked car’s interior can reach over 120 degrees in less than five minutes, even with the windows partially open, causing brain damage or death.
 Keep in mind that conditions in our area change constantly.
 A shady spot on a foggy day can quickly transition to direct, hot sunlight.

-If you see an animal locked in a hot car, have the car’s owner paged in local stores.
-If this doesn’t work quickly, contact The SPCA or call 911 immediately.
+If you see an animal locked in a hot car, contact The SPCA or call 911 immediately.
 Remember: it is illegal to leave an animal in an unattended motor vehicle under “circumstances that could reasonably be expected to cause suffering, disability, or death to the animal.”

 Symptoms of heatstroke include: